-Sometimes when I hear someone who describes themselves as not naturally sociable, and they're complaining about the aspects of socializing that they don't enjoy, I wonder how much of their opinion of the interpersonal world is based on all those unrewarding hours they've spent at the office.
+Sometimes when I hear someone who describes themselves as not that naturally sociable, and they're complaining about the aspects of the interpersonal world they don't enjoy, I wonder how much of their opinion of the interpersonal world is based on all those unrewarding hours they've spent at the office.
 I mean hanging out with your friends is one thing, everyone likes that.
-The people you work with can be harder to connect with.
+Co-workers can be harder to connect with.

 Challenges everybody has to deal with

 In no particular order, here's a list of ways socializing at work can be less than ideal.
 At a glance this list may seem way too detailed, nitpicky, and whiny.
 I admit most of these things aren't horrible, especially once you get used to them.
 However, I'd say that they are all still technically social issues that can come up at work:

 - You don't get to choose your co-workers.
 While you'll probably get along with most of them alright, some of them you may not be able to stand.

 - Even if you superficially get along with your co-workers, they may come from a variety of backgrounds, and you may not have a ton in common with them.
 You may be the only young guy in an office full of fifty-year-old soccer moms, for example.
 Ever sat around a break room table while everyone but you was talking about day care?
 Or everyone could be your age, but have different interests and value systems.
 The lack of similarities and rapport can wear on you after a while.

 - Because you may not share interests or know your co-workers too deeply, conversations often stick to safe, general topics like the weather, recent news events, upcoming holidays, and pop culture TV shows.
 If you've been following the reality show that everyone is gabbing about, then the conversation might be fun, but day after day of this fare can get old.